+\paragraph{Random generation of \gb bases} To our knowledge, no prior studies addressed this problem.
+Our study focuses on generic 0-dimensional ideals.
+These ideals are generally in shape position, and a simple sampling strategy is available.
+However, some applications may be interested in other classes of ideals~(e.g., positive dimensional or binomial ones) or a particular subset of 0-dimensional ideals~(e.g., those associated with a single solution in the coefficient field).
+The former case is an open problem.
+The latter case may be addressed by the Buchberger--M\"oller algorithms~\citep{moller1982construction}~(cf.~App.~\ref{sec:random-GB-with-BM}).

+\paragraph{Backward \gb problem.} Machine learning models perform better for in-distribution samples than out-distribution samples.
+Thus, it is essential to design a training sample distribution that is close to one's use case.
+As noted in Sec.~\ref{sec:paper-scope}, polynomial systems (either \gb basis or not) take a domain-specific form.
+Backward generation gives us control over \gb bases but not for non-\gb sets.
+Therefore, we need a well-tailored backward generation method specialized to an application, as the specialized \gb basis computation algorithms in computational algebra.
+In this paper, we addressed a generic case.
 Proposition~\ref{prop:backward-sq} states that any matrix $A \in \SL{\ring}$ satisfies Prob. \ref{problem:F=AG}.
 This raises two sets of open questions: (i) \textit{are there matrices outside $\SL{\ring}$ satisfying Prob. \ref{problem:F=AG}?
 Can we sample them?} and (ii) \textit{is it possible to efficiently sample matrices of $\SL{\ring}$?} To efficiently generate our dataset, we have restricted ourselves to sampling matrices having a Bruhat decomposition (see Eq.~\eqref{eq:Bruhat}), which is a strict subset of $\SL{\ring}$.